RoshyPlaha/python_train_simulator/README.md

  Only signals in in the active path can be controlled.
 This is a limitation in the game Once the train reaches the end of its journey - the game will ungracefully crash with an index exception

+ To change a trains journey, press the blue triangle button below each path.
+This is known as the point switch.
+ Trains can have a maximum of 3 paths from a single point and a minimum of 1 path (although this is a bit pointless - but is shown for completeness)

  There is no objective of the game really